lewagon/quay-github-actions-dispatch/README.md

  docker run -d --rm -p 443:443 \
- -v /certs:/certs \                # /certs folder on your host needs to have .key and .pem files -e GH_TOKEN=YOUR_GITHUB_TOKEN \   # token needs only `repo:read` access
- - e DEBUG=true \                  # optional to log incoming and outgoing requests and responses lewagon/quay-github-actions-dispatch:0.2
+ -v /certs:/certs \                # /certs folder on your host needs to have .key and .pem files -e GH_TOKEN=YOUR_GITHUB_TOKEN \   # token needs only `repo:read` access -e DEBUG=true \                  # optional to log incoming and outgoing requests and responses lewagon/quay-github-actions-dispatch:0.2
 ```
 In your Quay repository settings, under "Events and Notifications" create a "Webhook POST" notification for "Dockerfile Build Successfully Completed" and provide `https://YOUR_CERTIFIED_DOMAIN.com/incoming` endpoint.